 You must give evidence of English language proficiency through one of the following:

-• Graduation from a program accredited by the Council for Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology (CACUP) at least 75% of which was completed in the English language (this must include both didactic learning and clinical practice).
-Evidence required is official transcripts sent directly form the university to ACSLPA in a sealed envelope or via a secure electronic portal.
+• Graduation from an English language program accredited by the Council for Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology (CACUP).
+Evidence required is official academic documentation (e.g., diploma, transcripts, letter confirming degree completion)required to meet the education requirement of registration, sent directly from the university to ACSLPA in a sealed envelope or via a secure electronic portal.

 • Achievement of the required minimum score on an approved standardized English test, see table below.
-All language categories required must be completed using the same test, however successful completion using the IELTS One-Skill Retake or the TOEFL MyBEST score will be considered as evidence of meeting requirements.
-The test must be completed within two years of receipt of the applicant’s complete application.
-Official test results must be sent directly from the testing agency to the College.
+All language categories required must be completed using the same test, however successful completion using recognized retake or best-score methods offered by approved tests will be considered as evidence of meeting requirements.
+The test must be completed within two years prior to ACSLPA’s receipt of the applicant’s complete application.
+Official test results must be sent directly from the testing agency to ACSLPA.

 • ACSLPA recognizes the English language proficiency requirements in all other regulated Canadian jurisdictions.
 If you are a practicing regulated member in another Canadian jurisdiction you will not be required to provide further demonstration of English language proficiency if you have already demonstrated English language proficiency in the course of becoming registered in that other jurisdiction.